dotnet/docs-maui/docs/data-cloud/push-notifications.md

     ```

     For information about asking permission to use notifications, see [Asking permission to use notifications](https://developer.apple.com/documentation/usernotifications/asking-permission-to-use-notifications) on developer.apple.com.

+For information about notifications in iOS, see [User Notifications](https://developer.apple.com/documentation/usernotifications/) on developer.apple.com.

 ### Register types with the app's dependency injection container